Abstract

 Methodology Adopted

 This qualitative research was conducted in a cyber, whereby the targeted participants were college learners.
 Both primary and secondary sources played significant roles in data collection.
 Primary sources denote the researcher’s first-hand information directly from the field, while the scholar obtains secondary data from printed materials such as books, journals, and websites.
 The researcher conducted various surveys during the data collection, recorded in a tape for future use.
 Thematic analysis played a significant function in the analysis.
 A method of probing qualitative information is content analysis.
 Thematic analysis played an essential role in the investigation.
 Content analysis is one method of analyzing qualitative data.
-It is usually used to refer to a collection of texts, such as an interrogation or translations.
+It is usually used to refer to a collection of texts, such as an interrogation or translation.

 Privilege escalation allows attackers to access a system, maintain and improve their expertise, and engage in more dangerous and severe activities.
 For example, privilege escalation can turn a superficial viral infection into a significant data breach.
 Attackers who seek to escalate their privileges can exploit single-step verification.
 Even if an attacker does not have the password, it is only a matter of time before they gain an authorized user’s username.
 If they get a working password, they can move around the system undetected.
-Among the ethical issues the researcher faced include unwillingness from the participants to answer some of the questions they were asked by the researcher as most of them thought their data could be interfered with or used for other purposes other than research aims.
+Among the ethical issues, the researcher faced included unwillingness from the participants to answer some of the questions they were asked by the researcher as most of them thought their data could be interfered with or used for other purposes other than research aims.

 Results and Project Findings